 -

-Alison J. Parker of the University of Toronto for a proposal titled "The effect of pollinator behavior on pollen transfer and floral adaptation across a geographic landscape: Claytonia virginica and Andrena erigeniae"
+Alison J. Parker of the University of Toronto - "The effect of pollinator behavior on pollen transfer and floral adaptation across a geographic landscape: Claytonia virginica and Andrena erigeniae"

 Abstract